ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 * Axway API Manager / Axway API Gateway versions 7.6.2 SPx and 7.7 SPx up and running using a Linux installation (CentOS 6.x, 7.x, 8.x,  Oracle Linux 6.x, 7.x, Red Hat Enterprise Linux 6.x, 7.x, 8.x, SUSE Linux Enterprise Server 11.x, 12.x)
 * The Linux machine where API Manager and API Gateway are running must be accessible and have `sudo` rights to run the Agents
-* The agents must be installed on the same machine that API Manager and/or API Gateway is running.
+* The agents must be installed on the same machine that API Manager and/or API Gateway is running

 ## Region support